ilyinon/tt_django/README.md

 This is example of implementation Django API.
-There is only one model which include FQDN and Timespamt.
+There is only one model which include FQDN and Timespamp.
-There are available two methods for API interactin:
+There are available two methods for API interaction:
   - get statistics
-  - send statistic of current uses
+  - send statistic of current server

 There are three docker containers:
  - client, which run script for sending statistics to server